-When your server is turned on, it will use the Random Access Memory, or RAM, for the data that is actively used by the CPU.
+When your server is turned on, it will use the Random Access Memory (RAM storage) for the data that is actively used by the CPU.
 This RAM is much faster than data storage solutions like disk drives, but it is also available in relatively small capacities.

 3. Data Storage

-You will need to store your data somewhere, so your infrastructure always comes with some allocation of SSD (which is very fast but typically has lower capacity) and SATA disks (which is slower but comes with much more cost-effective storage space).
+You will need to store your data somewhere, so your infrastructure always comes with some allocation of SSD (solid state drives are very fast but typically have lower capacity) and SATA disks (serial advanced technology attachments are slower but come with much more cost-effective storage space).
 Many IaaS solutions provision both SSD and SATA disks in the same environment so that your data can be stored in a way that fits the budget but doesn’t sacrifice performance.

-This storage should be dedicated to your running services.
-So, if there is any data that doesn’t need to be on your server, you should archive it somewhere else to free up the server.
+This server storage should be dedicated to your running services.
+If there is any data that doesn’t need to be on your server, you should archive it somewhere else to free up the server.